frett27/Ada-Synthetizer/README.md

 #### Synthetizer capabilities

-- Real Time Playing and Offline Playing
+- Real Time Playing and Offline Playing (Ahead of time)
-- The max number of voice depends on the hardware provided, there is no hardcoded limitations, one can change the **MAX_VOICES** constant, and see whether it match the requirements.
-(As the number of polyphony is increased, the processing may be heavier and can lead to increase the jitter and buffer sizes).
+- The max number of voice depends on the hardware provided, there is no design limitations for the number of parallel voices, but a limit is define at compiled time and can change using the **MAX_VOICES** constant.
+Remind that, as the number of polyphony is increased, the processing needs to be heavier for CPU.
+Increasing the process buffer size may smooth the load, but increase the jitter.
 - Parametrized volume for each playing sound.
-- Variable Output frequency, permit to adjust CPU consumption (default 44 100 Khz)
+- Variable output frequency, permit to adjust CPU consumption (default  44 100 Khz)

 #### Current Drivers